CTTC/Graph-Exploration/README.md

 ---
 ###`bfs.cpp`
 * Function: Given an undirected graph with n vertices and m edges and two vertices u and v, compute the length of a shortest path between u and v (that is, the minimum number of edges in a path from u to v).
+It is computed based on **breadth-first search** algorithm.
 * Input Format:
    * The first line contains non-negative integers n and m — the number of vertices and the number of edges respectively.
    * The vertices are always numbered from 1 to n.